glnmario-aisi/elicitation-protocols/checklist.md

  - [ ] I have identified proper splits of the evaluation dataset for my experiments. **Note**: these splits apply to elicitation experiments involving no model training.
 This is the most frequent case.
 Fine-tuning experiments require an additional validation set; see next point.
      - **Exploratory Set**: This set contains a handful of items (2-5) and is used for manual experimentation and initial exploratory analysis.
-     - **Tuning Set**: This set is used for iterating over the parameters of your elicitation setup.
+     - **Hill-climbing Set**: This set is used for iterating over the parameters of your elicitation setup.
-     - **Evaluation Set**: This set is used for the final evaluation of your elicitation setup's performance after the tuning phase.
+     - **Evaluation Set**: This set is used for the final evaluation of your elicitation setup's performance after the hill-climbing phase.
      <details>
      <summary>How to define these three splits?</summary>

      Note: these three sets should be _disjoint_ (i.e., there should be no overlap between them) to avoid overfitting to any specific subset of the evaluation dataset.
 Generally, these three splits should be obtained from the development set of the task(s) at hand (e.g., the "Cyber dev set").
-I should _not_ look at the test set (e.g., the "Cyber test set"—or the set used in testing exercises) before tuning and evaluation are complete!
+I should _not_ look at the test set (e.g., the "Cyber test set"—or the set used in testing exercises) before hill-climbing and evaluation are complete!
 </details>

-- [ ] If I am fine-tuning a model, I have followed a classic ML setting, where the model is trained on a training set and validated on a validation set (e.g., two disjoint portions of the tuning set above).
+- [ ] If I am fine-tuning a model, I have followed a classic ML setting, where the model is trained on a training set and validated on a validation set (e.g., two disjoint portions of the hill-climbing set above).
 I have made sure that there is no overlap between the training (fine-tuning) set, the validation set, and the evaluation set.

 - [ ] I have checked with [#ru-elicitation](https://aisecurityinstitute.slack.com/archives/C06HFEN9RH6) and [#soe-general](https://aisecurityinstitute.slack.com/archives/C07SW4U3GCR) that my experimental design is valid.
      <details><summary>What should I ask about and why?</summary>